GenoX-Fome/funkin-utau/README.md

 Sky and Angry Sky by: Tsuwuki

-Garcello and Dead Garcello by: AlexGamingSW https://www.youtube.com/channel/UC4tFoQEqjfPSbucWGsc3OLA
+Garcello and Eteled by: AlexGamingSW https://www.youtube.com/channel/UC4tFoQEqjfPSbucWGsc3OLA

 KOU and Updike by: moonbubble